napframework/nap/docs/doxygen/markdown/08_sequencer.md

 }
 ```

-# Thread independent playback using the SequencePlayerClock {#thread_independent_playback}
+The sequence playback logic and data format is completely seperated from the sequence editor and GUI.
+This means that it is possible to create an application without a window or without the render engine and still use the sequence player (for example when working in headless real-time or near real-time environments) to play back sequences.
+Subsequently, the sequence editor can be declared without a GUI, meaning you can perform edit calls on a sequence without a GUI attached to it, although this is less common.
+The sequence editor GUI is defined in a separate module called `mod_sequencegui`, which depends on `mod_napsequence`.

+To ensure all (live) edits to a sequence are carried out in a thread-safe manner, all edit calls are routed through the sequence editor.
+The sequence editor creates [sequence controllers](@ref nap::SequenceController) for each available track type.
+[Tracks](@ref nap::SequenceTrack) can be edited by these controllers.
+Controllers for each available track type are created by the application at run-time during initialization of the sequence editor.
+All created Sequence Controllers are owned by the sequence editor.

+Make sure the edit calls are performed on the same thread that is reading the sequence.
+For example: The GUI of the sequence editor is drawn on the main (render) thread of the application, so any edit calls to the sequence controller must be executed from the main thread as well.

+# Clocks {#clocks}

 You have complete control over synchronisation.
-The way the sequencer updates is by using a clock.
+The way the sequencer updates is by using a `clock`.
 You can decide what type of clock is used.
 It is possible to write your own clock when you need synchronisation with another already running process.
-For now, three types of clocks are already implemented in NAP 0.5.
+For now, three types of clocks are already implemented in NAP.

 ## Standard Clock {#standard_clock}
-The [SequencePlayerStandardClock](@ref nap::SequencePlayerStandardClock) is updated on the main thread from the [SequenceService](@ref nap::SequenceService).
+The [standard clock](@ref nap::SequencePlayerStandardClock) is updated on the main thread by the [sequence service](@ref nap::SequenceService).
 This is sufficient for most use cases.

-The following example creates a [SequencePlayer](@ref nap::SequencePlayer) that uses a [SequencePlayerStandardClock](@ref nap::SequencePlayerStandardClock) for playback.
+The following example creates a sequence player that uses a standard clock for playback.

 ```
 {